rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 * read more about {{% a_blank "the GraphQL schema with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/essentials/schema.html" %}}
 * read more about {{% a_blank "the GraphQL mindset: Thinking in Graphs" "https://graphql.github.io/learn/thinking-in-graphs/" %}}
+* read more about {{% a_blank "nullability in GraphQL" "https://blog.apollographql.com/using-nullability-in-graphql-2254f84c4ed7" %}}

 {{% chapter_header "Apollo Server: Resolvers" "apollo-server-resolvers" %}}